 Director of Languages: Mrs K Heery

-The Modern Foreign Languages Department has been consistently graded as outstanding.
-It has had a special comment written in the last four Ofsted reports for its exceptional teaching and learning.
+The Modern Foreign Languages Department (MFL) at Cheam High School continues to be graded as outstanding based on the department review of 2017/18 and has received a special mention in the last four Ofsted reports for its exceptional teaching and learning.

 The proportion of students studying languages at Key Stage 4 is well above national figures.